litwr2/retro/plus4/blarg/readme.md

 * use GRAPHIC and COLOR statements instead of GRON and GROFF.
 However there are some specific details.
 GRAPHIC activates buffer 0 whereas GRON doesn't change the active buffer.
 GRAPHIC with the second parameter equals to 1 can be used instead of CLEAR for buffer 0 but CLEAR is slightly (by about 1%) faster;

 * MODE17 and MODE18 set the active buffer to 0 and 1 respectively under the C64.
 They also make this buffer visual.
-Under the C+4 these commands don't affect these settings;
+Under the C+4 these commands don't affect these settings.
+Use BUFFER and SWAP explicitly;

 * MODE18 doesn't allocate an additional text buffer under the C+4;

 * CLEAR has different arguments;

 * CIRCLE is replaced with FCIRC, and COLOR is replaced with FCOL.

+* The re-initialization of the system doesn't change the origin.

 Executables are [here](https://litwr2.github.io/plus4/plus4.html?item=36).